cotton-coding/loom-io/documentation/adapter/minio-s3-adapter.md

 :::

-## Setup and config
+## Setup and configuration

-Mainly the configuration is the same as with [minio](https://min.io/docs/minio/linux/developers/javascript/API.html).
-You just have setup a bucket name in advance.
-The default key to identify is `s3://`
+Basically the configuration is the same as for [minio](https://min.io/docs/minio/linux/developers/javascript/API.html).
+You just have to set up a bucket name in advance.
+The default key for identification is `s3://`

 ```ts
 import Loom from "@loom-io/core";